 We work with the following companies in maintaining and improving our website, and they must all satisfy the data protection requirements.
 If you have any more questions, please do contact us and we’ll be happy to help.

-the OTHER media provide build and hosting services to Royal Academy and help us to maintain the software that runs our website.
+8th Light provide build services to Royal Academy and help us to maintain the software that runs our website.
 They provide us with reporting statistics where required, and will serve cookies on our behalf to enable any site personalisation and log in functionality.